 In December 2013, Tracy also self-published her book titled “The Stepping Stones to Food Allergies”, a resource guide for the initial phase of food allergies.
 She had the additional compliment of her book being placed onto the Food Allergy Bloggers Conference Wine & Sign Authors List just shortly after it’d release.
 She is currently seeking a publishing company to represent her.

-Tracy has written several product reviews, guest blogs such as her “How the Grinch Saved Thanksgiving” – MyKidsFoodAllergies , her December 2013 “It’s The Great SunButter, Charlie Brown” for SunButter and her Mother’s Day article for SurfSweets.
+Tracy has written several product reviews, guest blogs such as her “How the Grinch Saved Thanksgiving” – MyKidsFoodAllergies , “It’s The Great SunButter, Charlie Brown” for SunButter and her articles for SurfSweets (to view the complete list, simply go to the Interviews and Articles link).
+She has also had the proud privilege to have been sponsored by many wonderful allergy-friendly companies such as Brothers-All-Natural, Winona Pure Oils, SunButter and Smart Flour Foods.
 Tracy’s presence has expanded to radio and television segments all across the United States.

 Tracy plans to continue do more to raise awareness within the community and she currently helps by working with many Doctors in her area as well as consulting and attending group talks.
 She will also have a certification in BioIndividual Nutrition in November 2014 to help her broaden her knowledge of working with a variety of special diets for her clients.